-- Assurance that the placements take into account the appropriateness of the current education setting and proximity to the school in which the child is enrolled at the time of placement in foster care.
+- Assurance that the placements take into account the appropriateness of the current education setting and proximity to the school in which the child is enrolled at the time of placement in foster care

-*New –Letter and FAQ to Chief State School Officers on Guidance on the Amendments to the Family Educational Rights and Privacy Act by the Uninterrupted Scholars Act (May 2014).
+* Share with your district and networks –Letter and FAQ to Chief State School Officers on Guidance on the Amendments to the Family Educational Rights and Privacy Act by the Uninterrupted Scholars Act (outside source PDF) (May 2014).

-Additional, state guidance related to these provisions can be found at the Texas Department of Agriculture, NSLP Handbook: Administrators Reference Manual (ARM), Determining Eligibility - Special Milk Programs: 27.24, 27.33 and Section Four: 4.13,4.15,4.42,4.60.
+You can locate state guidance for these provisions at the Texas Department of Agriculture, NSLP Handbook: Administrators Reference Manual (ARM) (outside source), Determining Eligibility - Special Milk Programs: 27.24, 27.33 and Section Four: 4.13,4.15,4.42,4.60.

 The following laws are identified in the Texas Education Code addressing students in foster care:

-- Data sharing and data collection requirements in PEIMS - TEC § 7.029 (Chapter 1, p.
-16; Chapter 5, pgs.
+- Data sharing and data collection requirements in PEIMS - TEC § 7.029 (Chapter 1 (PDF), p.
+16; Chapter 5 (PDF), pgs.
 45-46)

-- Immediate school enrollment without records - TEC § 25.002(g) (Chapter 7, p.
+- Immediate school enrollment without records - TEC § 25.002(g) (Chapter 7 (PDF), p.
 56)

-- Excused absences for court-ordered appointments - TEC § 25.087 (Chapter 10, p.
+- Excused absences for court-ordered appointments - TEC § 25.087 (Chapter 10 (PDF), p.
 75)

-- 11th or 12th grade student who transfers to a new school district and does not meet the graduation requirements of the new school district may request a diploma from the former school district, when on-track to graduate at the previous school - TEC § 28.025 (Chapter 9, p.
+- 11th or 12th grade student who transfers to a new school district and does not meet the graduation requirements of the new school district may request a diploma from the former school district, when on-track to graduate at the previous school - TEC § 28.025 (Chapter 9 (PDF), p.
 92)

-- Free eligibility for PRE-K - TEC § 29.153(b)(6) (Chapter 10, p.
+- Free eligibility for PRE-K - TEC § 29.153(b)(6) (Chapter 10 (PDF), p.
 74)

-- Accelerated instruction (at-risk indicators and compensatory education) - TEC § 29.081(d)(11) (Chapter 6, p.
-51; Chapter 11, pgs.
+- Accelerated instruction (at-risk indicators and compensatory education) - TEC § 29.081(d)(11) (Chapter 6 (PDF), p.
+51; Chapter 11 (PDF), pgs.
 82-83)

-- Transition Assistance from one school to another of students in foster care - TEC § 25.007 (Chapter 11, pgs.
+- Transition Assistance from one school to another of students in foster care - TEC § 25.007 (Chapter 11 (PDF), pgs.
 84-91).

 Supporting Successful School Transitions